 - Build small fires – Smaller fires are safer and easier to control.
 Small, well-built fires reduce the amount of creosote that is created while burning.

 - Use dry, seasoned wood – Wet, unseasoned wood burns slowly and creates more smoke, which also increases the amount of creosote produced.
 Dry, seasoned wood is much safer to use.

 - Do not burn any items other than wood – It is critical that you do not burn any liquids or products in your fireplace.
 Paper, garbage, or any other materials can float into the air and catch creosote in the chimney on fire.
 Do not use any liquid accelerants in the fireplace because the fire can easily and quickly get out of hand.

-- Use a chimney liner and chimney cap – Chimney liners help protect your chimney from from excess heating, as well as help provide better airflow.
+- Use a chimney liner and chimney cap – Chimney liners help protect your chimney from excess heating and help provide better airflow.
 Because a chimney liner allows better airflow, it prevents creosote from easily building up and helps keep it clean.
 A chimney cap keeps flammable materials, such as leaves and animals, out of your chimney.
-Both a chimney cap and liner is essential towards prevent home fires.
+Both a chimney cap and liner are essential for preventing home fires.

-Sometimes event the most prepared homes and fireplaces suffer from catastrophic fires.
-If you find yourself dealing with damage after a house fire, immediately contact Mr Restore.
-Our experience and trained technicians will walk you through the entire restoration process, from helping your with the claims process to restoring and renovating your home.
+Sometimes even the most prepared homes and fireplaces suffer from catastrophic fires.
+If you find yourself dealing with damage after a house fire, immediately contact Mr. Restore .
+Our experience and trained technicians will walk you through the entire restoration process, from helping you with the claims process to restoring and renovating your home.